OlegGorj/config-data-operator/README.md

-# Kubernertes Configuration operator
+# Kubernetes Configuration operator

-The operator designed to dynamically manage ConfigMaps for Kubernertes cluster, based on Config Data (config-data-service)
+The operator designed to dynamically manage ConfigMaps for Kubernetes cluster, based on Config Data (config-data-service)

+### Project status: in development

-## Initialize GCP project and connect to Kubernertes cluster
+## Initialize GCP project and connect to Kubernetes cluster

 To list all GCP projects you have access to: